 What does attic ventilation do for my house?

-The purpose of ventilation is to replace used air with fresh air from the outside.
+The purpose of it is to replace used air with fresh air from the outside.
 This is a pretty basic dictionary definition of it but your attic contributes generously to it.
-What attic ventilation does is expel hot air from the inside of your home in the summer to the outside, bringing the temperature down.
+What it does is expel hot air from the inside of your home in the summer to the outside, bringing the temperature down.
 On the other hand, in winters this ventilation works in a slightly different way.
-This ventilation keeps ice dams on your roof in check.
-Without this ventilation, this ice can melt and cause damage to your roof and even the structure of your house.
+This keeps ice dams on your roof in check.
+Without it, this ice can melt and cause damage to your roof and even the structure of your house.

 What’s the appropriate amount of ventilation required?